 Government websites do not have the best reputation for being helpful but Medicare.gov is certainly an exception to that rule.
 A Medicare participant can look at all advantage and part D plans available in their county and even plug in their meds to see which company covers those meds.
 Unfortunately, it does not reflect the differences in network of the plans, or extras like dental vision or hearing that the plan may include.
 That's where a local broker comes in very handy.

-Many of my clients have found this short video from Blue Cross helpful in understanding how medicare works.
+Many of our clients have found this short video from Blue Cross helpful in understanding how medicare works.